Richard FitzRoy

 Richard FitzRoy (c.
-1190 – June 1246) (alias Richard de Chilham and Richard de Dover) was the illegitimate son of King John of England and was feudal baron of Chilham, in Kent.
+1190 – June 1246) (alias Richard de Chilham and Richard de Dover) was the illegitimate son of John, King of England and was feudal baron of Chilham, in Kent.
 His mother was Adela de Warenne, his father's first cousin and a daughter of Hamelin de Warenne by his wife Isabel de Warenne, 4th Countess of Surrey.

 Richard served in his father's army as a captain during the baronial revolt.
 In 1216 he was made constable of Wallingford Castle.
 The following year he took a prominent part in a naval battle off the Kent coast.

 Richard had scutage for Poitou in 1214.
 By right of his wife he became Lord of Chingford, Little Wyham and Great Wenden, all in Essex, and Lesnes, Kent, and Lutton, Northamptonshire.
 However, in 1229 their manor of Chingford Earls was temporarily in the hands of a creditor, Robert de Winchester.
 In 1242 they leased the advowson of Chingford to William of York, Provost of Beverley.

 Before 11 May 1214, Richard married Rohese de Dover, daughter and heiress of Fulbert de Dover by his spouse Isabel, daughter of William Briwere.
 Their children were: